opensearch-project/project-website/_posts/2025-05-09-improve-opensearch-cluster-performance.md

 ## Scale to zero with reader/writer separation: The search-only mode

 In write-once, read-many scenarios—like log analytics or frozen time-series data—you can reduce resource use after indexing completes.
 OpenSearch now supports a **search-only mode** through the `_scale` API, allowing you to disable primary shards and write replicas, leaving only search replicas active.

-This significantly reduces storage and compute costs while maintaining full search capabilities.
+This significantly reduces storage and compute costs while maintaining full search capabilities and provides the following benefits:

-### Search-only mode benefits:

 - Scale down indexing capacity when writes are no longer needed
 - Free up disk and memory by removing unnecessary write paths